RAF Kimbolton: 91st Bombardment Group (Heavy)

 The 91st stayed at Kimbolton only a few weeks, because the runways at Kimbolton were not strong or long enough for the safe operation of Fortresses.
 The group transferred to RAF Bassingbourn on 14 October.

 17th Bombardment Group (Medium)

 The next USAAF unit to use Kimbolton was the 17th Bombardment Group (Medium), arriving in October from Barksdale AAF Louisiana.
 The 17th was originally intended to use RAF Bassingbourn.
-However, with the move of the 91st, the unit utilized Kimbolton as its shorter runways could accommodate their smaller, twin-engined medium bombers.
+However, with the move of the 91st, the unit utilised Kimbolton as its shorter runways could accommodate their smaller, twin-engined medium bombers.

 The 17th consisted of the following squadrons: